 For more information, please visit the Social Security Administration web page detailing International Exchange Visitors.

 Visitor Categories Include

-- Short-term Scholar: a professor, research scholar, specialist or person with similar education or accomplishments coming to the U.S. on a short-term visit for the purpose of lecturing, observing, consulting, training, or demonstrating special skills.
-They may also engage in collaborative research.
+- Short-term Scholar: a professor, research scholar, pre- or post-doctorate, graduate student, or person with similar education or accomplishments coming to the U.S. on a short-term visit for the purpose of lecturing, observing, consulting, training, or to demonstrating special skills at research institutions, museums, libraries, post-secondary educational institutions.
 Maximum stay is 6 months.

 - Form DS-2019 (Certificate of Eligibility) issued by your program sponsor

 - Other supporting documents – check the specific embassy or consulate website

 - Passport valid for travel to the United States

 - Completed Online Form DS-160, nonimmigrant visa application

 - Fee receipt showing payment of the $140 visa application fee

 The State Department website contains a step-by-step checklist of the documents necessary for the J-1 visa.